makrai/notes/takanami23-unif-emo-vad.md

   using the Valence Arousal Dominance (VAD) framework
 * Emotion analysis lacks large, standard, and unified datasets
-* we map diverse emotions from different datasets into four categories: joy, anger, fear, and sadness using the VAD framework
+* we map diverse emotions from different datasets into four categories:
+  {joy, anger, fear, and sadness} using the VAD framework
   * This process creates multidimensional emotional scores that are consistent across datasets, regardless of the number of emotions included
 * we address “weak emotions” by annotating such instances with a neutral VAD